chisaiki/foodieroute/Week6/README.md

 The output is as follows, where the coordinates (red dots) in the left have been reduced to the coordinates in the right.
 ![alt text](image-2.png)

+I also translated this process to a javascript function shown in reduce.js